ByteChef LogoByteChef

 {foo: 1L, bar: 2L, tar: 3L}.?[#this.key == "foo" OR #this.value > 2L]{'tar': 3, 'foo': 1}Map[String, Long]

 Attempting to access non-present elements will cause exceptions.
-For lists, they are thrown in runtime and for maps they occur before deployment of a scenario during expression validation.
+For lists, they are thrown at runtime, and for maps, they occur before deployment during expression validation.

 ExpressionError